23/09/2025

 Cartier Kashmir sapphire and diamond flower brooch

-Our specialists will also consider factors such as provenance, craftsmanship, gemstone quality, and historical significance to determine an accurate assessment so you can make an informed decision with complete confidence.
+Whether conducted in person at our Maidenhead showroom, in our Hampstead valuation office, or online, these consultations provide a clear understanding of your jewellery's market potential.
+Our expert team will consider factors such as provenance, craftsmanship, gemstone quality, and historical significance to determine an accurate assessment so you can make an informed decision with complete confidence.

 Late Victorian diamond garland necklace

-Antique and vintage jewellery often tell an intriguing story that is difficult to quantify in a standard retail setting.
+Antique and vintage jewellery often tells an intriguing story that is difficult to quantify in a standard retail setting.
 Auctions celebrate these personal histories, highlighting the individuality of each piece and positioning it within an expertly curated and visually captivating catalogue that appeals to discerning buyers.

-If you are ready to part with your antique jewellery, a reputable auction house such as Dawsons provides a seamless and supportive experience from initial appraisal to the final sale.
-Their team handles everything from client communication to post-sale logistics, ensuring a stress-free process for sellers.
-Here at Dawsons, ' We are proud to achieve outstanding results for our clients—often far exceeding expectations.'
+Our team handle everything from client communication to post-sale logistics, ensuring a stress-free process for sellers… We are proud to achieve outstanding results for our clients—often far exceeding expectations!

 How Can You Tell if Jewellery is Fine?